c-abbott/dagster_university/README.md

 Duplicate the `.env.example` file and rename it to `.env`.

-Then, start the Dagster UI web server:
+Then, start the Dagster UI web server:g

 ```bash
 dagster dev